ttkorhonen/e3pages/docs/kb/training/workbook/13_working_with_e3_conda.md

 fakemodule-recipe/
 ├── LICENSE
 ├── README.md
-└── recipe
+├── recipe
-    ├── build.sh
+│   ├── build.sh
-    └── meta.yaml
+│   └── meta.yaml
+└── src
+    └── fakemodule.Makefile
 ```

 ## Update the recipe

-You should only have to update the `recipe/meta.yaml` file
+Typically, you should only need to update the `recipe/meta.yaml` and the
+`fakemodule.Makefile` files.

 ### meta.yaml